Taylor Swift’s Eras: Her Artistic Evolution

 Each Taylor Swift Era, Decoded

-Let’s go through each era one by one, and I’ll break down the characteristics of each: color scheme, themes, motifs & symbols, significant songs from each album, and how each era is included in The Eras Tour.
+Let’s go through each era one by one, and I’ll break down the characteristics of each: color scheme, themes, motifs & symbols, significant songs from each album, and how each era was included in The Eras Tour.

 1. Self-Titled Debut Era